Extraterrestrial life: Planetary protection

+Preventing back contamination by extraterrestial life is one goal for planetary protection protocols.
+The 1967 Outer Space Treaty and the 1979 Moon Agreement define rules of planetary protection.
+Committee on Space Research (COSPAR) also provides guidelines for planetary protection.
 One of the NASA divisions is the Office of Safety and Mission Assurance (OSMA), also known as the Planetary Protection Office.
 A part of its mission is to "rigorously preclude backward contamination of Earth by extraterrestrial life."